cbcrg/tcoffee/docs/tcoffee_manual.rst

 Have a try...it's not painful!
 ==============================
-We encourage you to try the following examples with your own sequences/structures.
+We encourage you to try all the following examples presented here with your own sequences/structures.
 If you want to try with ours, they are available on our github repository : `example files <https://github.com/cbcrg/tcoffee/tree/master/examples>`_.
 It contains everything you need to run ALL the examples provided in this manual.
-In the future starting with the next T-Coffee stable version, all example files will be included in the T-Coffee distribution (~/tcoffee/Version_11.XX/examples/).
+In the future starting with the next T-Coffee beta version, all files will be included in the T-Coffee distribution (~/tcoffee/Version_11.XX/examples/).

 *******************